lorriman/postgres12-query-learner/README.md

 Query (SELECT) Learner guide based on abridged version of the official docs for version 12.

+## Kindle or electronic readers

+The docx version is dowloadable in order to be sent via email to your kindle or kindle app via a kindle address as configured on your Amazon account.
+The document is formatted to be readable in portrait mode at a font size of 4 using the Bookerly font.

 ## Intermediate level

 This is an intermediate-level guide for people wishing to query an SQL database, perhaps to extract data for a spreadsheet.